Related Topics: More Geometry Lessons

 What is the Alternate Segment Theorem?

-An angle between a tangent and a chord through the point of contact is equal to the angle in the alternate segment.
+For any circle, an angle between a tangent and a chord is equal to the angle in the alternate segment.

 In the following diagram, the chord CE divides the circle into 2 segments.
 Angle CEA and angle CDE are angles in alternate segments because they are in opposite segments.